Safety Tips: 17 Things Not to Do With an ATV

 ATVs offer fantastic performance, but there are some things you should never do to ensure your safety and the vehicle’s well-being.

 For a beginner, it is easy to underestimate the skill and experience required to operate an ATV while staying safe and avoiding accidents.
-Things that a professional ATV racing driver makes look easy can send an inexperienced rider to the hospital in a blink of an eye.
+Things that a professional ATV racing driver makes look easy can send an inexperienced rider to the hospital in the blink of an eye.

 In this article, you’ll learn some of the most dangerous or costly mistakes you can make and things you should never do with your ATV: